 You don’t have to be a knowledgeable marketer to know that the main goal of any marketing plan is to consistently acquire new customers.
+Customer acquisition cost is one of the most important elements you need to assess to evaluate the success of your campaign.

 That being said, there are many different ways you can attract potential clients to your business – and some are much more cost-effective than others.